miroslavpopovic/auth-microservice-sample-dotnet6/README.md

 The solution is ready to run with Docker too.
 It has `Dockerfile` files for each web project and `docker-compose.yml` and `docker-compose.override.yml` scripts for running all web projects.

+Depending on your machine setup, you might need to create or export a dev certificate:

+    dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx -p password dotnet dev-certs https --trust

-However, while running all projects and communication between them was easy without Docker since we were using same `localhost`.
+While running all projects and communication between them was easy without Docker since we were using same `localhost`.
 Running in Docker is a bit tricky since we basically have multiple machines involved and each has its own `localhost` DNS entry.
 We can use internal Docker network, and refer to each machine through its DNS name, assigned by Docker Compose, but that would work only for machine to machine communication.
 When we add browser on the host to the mix, things start to fall apart.
 I.e. if we use `htpps://auth` as Authority in `auth-admin`, it will successfully retrieve OIDC config file, but will redirect the host browser to that address too, for login, and browser will fail, since host is not the part of the same network.

 There are multiple ways this can be solved.
 For instance, we could configure the Docker Compose to use the host network, or we could use `host.docker.internal` DNS entry that Docker Compose creates in Windows `hosts` file (points to the current local IP address of the host), or we could modify DNS entries, etc.